 The design celebrates the wooded site and vigorous canopy of trees.
 Two curved stone–seat walls bracket the terrace and hold the grade while walkways weave through the preserved trees from three sides.
 To reduce site disturbance, the team employed sustainability strategies to protect existing vegetation, introduce irrigation systems, reduce the development footprint where possible, and incorporate native plants.

 Learning spaces are designed to be flexible, adaptable, and equipped with the latest technology.
 Large classrooms are paired with smaller seminar rooms to accommodate different teaching and learning styles and curricular requirements.
 Clinical learning spaces include new skills labs and simulation space, while breakout rooms and formal and informal study spaces offer students more opportunities for study and collaboration.

 In 2016, the Department of Physical Therapy and the School of Medicine (Orthopaedics) sought to expand onto the Medical Campus.
-A solution was found in the Duke Health Center for Interprofessional Education and Care connects to the School of Nursing via a skybridge on multiple levels, bringing together three different programs within the medical center.
+A solution was found in the Duke Health Center for Interprofessional Education and Care, which connects to the School of Nursing via a skybridge on multiple levels, bringing together three different programs within the medical center.
 Using the architectural vocabulary established in the existing building, the addition seamlessly integrates with the original building.

 The learning spaces are designed to be flexible, adaptable and are equipped with state-of-the-art technology to accommodate the latest active learning pedagogies.
 Large, flexible classrooms are paired with smaller seminar rooms to accommodate different teaching and learning styles and curricular requirements, while a Health Innovation Lab offers opportunities for learning and research on display.
 Clinical learning spaces within the school are expanded, with new skills labs and simulation space.